Chief Executive Officer

 Anika also worked with the City of Detroit as its Director of Philanthropic Affairs and Executive Director of Next Detroit Neighborhood Initiative, leading an effort to transform six Detroit neighborhoods by improving city services and incorporating redevelopment strategies through public-private partnerships.

 Anika’s leadership has been recognized in Detroit and nationally.
-Crain’s Detroit Business honored Anika as a Notable Women in Non-Profits and a Forty under 40, The Michigan Chronicle recognized Anika as a Woman of Excellence, and she was awarded by Corps!
+Crain’s Detroit Business honored Anika as a Most Influential Women, a Notable Women in Non-Profits and a Forty under 40, The Michigan Chronicle recognized Anika as a Woman of Excellence, and she was awarded by Corps!
 Magazine as a Diversity Champion.
-Anika also serves on the board of Tech Town, Connect Detroit, and Michigan Future, Inc. She also participates in several national and international economic inclusion initiatives including, Brookings Institution Metropolitan Policy Program Network for Economic Inclusion, New Growth Innovation Network and BMW-Herbert Quandt Responsible Leaders Network.
+Anika also serves on the board of national and local organizations including, The Federal Reserve Bank of Chicago, Brookings Institution Metropolitan Policy Program Network for Economic Inclusion, Tech Town, Connect Detroit, Michigan Future, Inc. and BMW-Herbert Quandt Responsible Leaders Network.